danidee10/britecore-productdev/README.md

 I created two tables to manage the Risks namely `risk_template` and `risk_client`.
 A risk template is the base template for a Risk type, it only contains custom fields and their default values.
 The `risk_client` table stores information for each client an Insurer wants to manage.

-Each `RiskClient` is related to a `RiskTemplate` where it was created from, Updates to the `RiskTemplates` (Such as addition of new fields) can be propagated to all existing `RiskClients` if desired.
+Each `RiskClient` is related to a `RiskTemplate` (through the `risk_template_id` Foreign key) where it was created from, Updates to the `RiskTemplates` Such as addition of new fields, Renaming of existing fields etc can be propagated to all existing `RiskClients` if desired.

 The `insurer` table contains information about an insurer.

-My approach uses JSON Specifically `JSONB` columns in `PostgreSQL`. (`MySQL` and `SQLite` also support `JSON` fields) to overcome the problem of user defined columns, another approach that could be used is The [Entity Value Approach (EAV)](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) but this approach comes with a lot of disadvantages which include Lot's of Empty columns and unnecessary joins between the metadata table and the fields table.
+My approach uses JSON Specifically `JSONB` columns in `PostgreSQL` to overcome the problem of user defined columns. `MySQL` and `SQLite` also support `JSON` fields.

+Another popular approach that could be used to tackle this problem is The [Entity Value Approach (EAV)](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) but this approach comes with it's own downsides which include Empty columns and unnecessary joins between the metadata table and the fields table which could cause degraded performance as the table size increases.

 With the `JSON` approach each custom field is stored as JSON alongside it's metadata (The field name, data type etc) and any custom information about the field.